claudiofahey/hsk-docs/deploying-cloudera-cdh-5-with-isilon.rst

 market in the first half of 2014.

-In addition, EMC Isilon and Cloudera are working together to advance the ongoing joint roadmap for Cloudera Enterprise on EMC Isilon Scale‐Out NAS for subsequent releases of CDH, Cloudera manager, Cloudera Navigator and OneFS software.
+In addition, EMC Isilon and Cloudera are working together to advance the ongoing joint roadmap for Cloudera Enterprise on EMC Isilon Scale-Out NAS for subsequent releases of CDH, Cloudera manager, Cloudera Navigator and OneFS software.